aditiraj161-alt/FloodPath/README.md

 - script.js - Risk scoring logic

 ## How to Use
-1. Download: Save index.html, style.css, and script.js into a single folder.
+1.Download: Save index.html, style.css, and script.js into a single folder.

 2.Launch: Open index.html in any modern web browser (Chrome, Firefox, Safari, Edge).